 Danish public actors are defined by definitions set in the Danish administrative law (det offentlige myndighedsbegreb).
 An actor, which is covered by the Danish law on access to administrative documents (lov om aktindsigt), is defined as a public actor under the Energy Export Initiatives Grants Program.
-Note that publicly owned utility companies, including heat- and water companies, are in some cases defined as private actors under the Energy Export Initiatives Grants Program, if the day-to-day operation is separate from the municipality's day-to-day operation.
+Note that publicly owned utility companies, including heat- and water companies, are in some cases defined as private actors under the Energy Export Initiatives Grants Program the municipality's day-to-day operation.
 If an applicant is in doubt of whether or not they are considered a public actor under the Energy Export Initiatives Grants Program, the DEA can be contacted in due time before the application deadline at eksporttilskud@ens.dk.